 - The accident directly caused your paralyzing injury

 Whether it happens in a car wreck, because of a doctor’s misconduct, from a sudden fall, or for any other reason, you deserve payment for your injury.
-By proving negligence with a seasoned attorney at Ostroff Injury Law, you can demand compensation for every consequence of your paralysis injury, including pain and suffering, medical bills, lost work wages, and loss of life’s pleasures.
+By proving negligence with a seasoned attorney at Ostroff Godshall Injury and Accident Lawyers, you can demand compensation for every consequence of your paralysis injury, including pain and suffering, medical bills, lost work wages, and loss of life’s pleasures.

 Challenges in Recovering Compensation for Paralysis Injuries